awsdocs/aws-proton-user-guide/doc_source/resources.md

 ![\[A diagram that describes the AWS managed tag propagation.\]](http://docs.aws.amazon.com/proton/latest/userguide/images/tag-diag.png)

+### Tag propagation to provisioned resources<a name="auto-tags-prop"></a>

 If provisioned resources, such as those defined in service and environment templates, support AWS tagging, the AWS managed tags propagate as customer managed tags to provisioned resources\.
 These tags won't propagate to a provisioned resource that doesn't support AWS tagging\.

-**Note**
-Tag propagation to provisioned resources doesn't happen for environments that use self\-managed provisioning\.
-For more information, see [How self\-managed provisioning works](ag-works-prov-methods.md#ag-works-prov-methods-self)\.

 AWS Proton applies tags to your resources by AWS Proton accounts, registered templates and deployed environments, as well as services and service instances as described in the following table\.
 You can use AWS managed tags to view and manage your AWS Proton resources, but you can't modify them\.